mateuszwlosek/azure-pulumi-example/README.md

 Save changes and run the pipeline.
 Rename the pipeline to: Pulumi basic infrastructure up

-**Pipeline to deploy a demo application exposed outside (spring boot application, service, ingress)**
+**Pipeline to deploy a demo application exposed outside (spring boot application, service, ingress)** Go to Pipelines and create a new one.
+Select Azure Repos Git and repository created before as the place with your code.
 In `Configure` step select `Existing Azure Pipeline YAML file` and in `path` select: `/pipelines/pulumi-pipeline.yml`.

 Variables: